CSFrequency/react-firebase-hooks/storage/README.md

 Returns:

-- `downloadUrl`: A `string` download URL, or `void` if no storage reference is supplied
+- `downloadUrl`: A `string` download URL, or `undefined` if no storage reference is supplied
 - `loading`: A `boolean` to indicate whether the the download URL is still being loaded
-- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the user, or `void` if there is no error
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the user, or `undefined` if there is no error

 #### Full example